A complete and up-to-date guide on how to get from Athens to Mykonos. Includes flights and ferries to Mykonos from Athens, and which way is best.

 However, if you buy your ticket through Ferryhopper, they can deliver it to your hotel in Athens for an extra fee.

-Another option is to get your tickets from an agency after you arrive to Greece.
+Another option is to get your tickets from a travel agency after you arrive to Greece.
 This works well for people who have no set plans, but if you have booked your accommodation already there is no reason why you shouldn’t book your boat tickets.

 In fact, I don’t recommended last minute booking in high season, especially if you are going to Mykonos!